SPECIAL SESSION #09

 University of Messina, Italy

-A truly circular economy requires the development of unconventional technologies to complement traditional electronics manufacturing.
-The urgency of this shift is heightened by the growing demand for electronics in key sectors such as Industry 4.0, precision agriculture, and smart cities.
-Full technological implementation in these fields will require the mass production of electronic devices, further exacerbating the e-waste challenge.
+A truly circular economy therefore calls for the development of unconventional technologies that complement—and progressively transform—traditional electronics manufacturing.
+This transition is further driven by the growing demand for sustainable electronic devices in key sectors such as Industry 5.0, precision agriculture, and smart cities.
+Their large-scale deployment will require mass production, with the risk of exacerbating the e-waste problem if sustainability is not fully integrated.

 ABOUT THE ORGANIZERS